On expansions for nonlinear systems, error estimates and convergence issues: Error estimates in time for nonlinear vector fields

 where $\N^m_r$ is defined in \eqref{def:Nmr}.
 For instance,

 Then, by \eqref{Lj_t},

 \emph{A priori}, $Z_M(t,f)$ is thus an inhomogeneous differential operator on $\CC^\infty_c(\K^d;\K)$, of order at most~$M$.
 Using \cref{thm:logarithm-vf} (see below in the next paragraph) and \cref{def:LOGM}, $Z_M(t,f) = \mathrm{Log}_M \{f\}(t)$ and satisfies (\ref{ZM(f)=coord1.0}).
-Thus $Z_M(t,f)$ is both a smooth vector field on $\K^d$ and a first-order differential operator, which we identify.
+Thus $Z_M(t,f)$ is {a smooth vector field, i.e.\ both a vector-valued function and a first-order differential operator}.

 \textbf{Step 2: Strategy for the proof of the estimate.} The key observation is that it is sufficient to prove that there exists $C_M > 0$ (independent of $\delta, T, f$) such that, for every $p\in B_\delta$, $t\in [0,T]$ and $\varphi \in \CC^\infty_c(\K^d;\K)$,